Professors Bloom, Cheyne, McDermott; Associate Professors Keohane, Thurman

 ASTRONOMY 210.
 (3)

 OBSERVATIONAL ASTRONOMY.
 A comprehensive introduction to observational astronomy, the course begins with the study of the greatest observations of the 20th century, followed by modern data analysis techniques on both space-based and ground-based data sets.
 The students have full access to the College telescope, as well as access to shared observing facilities.
 Prerequisite: Astronomy 110/151.
-Offered: fall semester of even-numbered years.
+Offered: spring semester of even-numbered years.

 ASTRONOMY 310.
 (3)